Where is the conference being held?

 We understand that situations change and things come up.
-If you have to cancel your reservation for the conference after you’re registered, you may get a full refund up to March 18, 2018.
+If you have to cancel your reservation for the conference after you’re registered, you may get a full refund up to April 6, 2019.
 After that, you may receive a 50% refund.
-No refunds will be issued for manuscript or dummy critiques after March 24, 2018.
-If you cancel a manuscript or dummy critique prior to March 24, 2018, you will get a refund ONLY if there’s a waitlist and your spot is filled before the submission deadline of March 24, 2018.
-Portfolio reviews and pitches will be refunded in full ONLY if the spot is filled prior to April 27, 2018.
+No refunds will be issued for manuscript or dummy critiques after April 13, 2019.
+If you cancel a manuscript or dummy critique prior to April 13, 2019, you will get a refund ONLY if there’s a waitlist and your spot is filled.
+Portfolio reviews and pitches will be refunded in full ONLY if the spot is filled prior to May 16, 2019.
 No refunds will be issued for critiques, reviews or pitches that were missed during the conference, unless the faculty member performing them has to cancel.

 What’s the difference between the Saturday and Sunday sessions?

 Saturday will have a full day of critiques, inspirational keynotes and craft-based breakout sessions.
 During the breakout periods, you may choose from four sessions, including one for illustrators, one for professional development and two for writing craft.
 There is no additional charge for breakout sessions.
 All critiques are held on Saturday EXCEPT critiques with Dan Santat, which will be held on Sunday.

 Sunday offers agent/editor pitches and two craft-focused intensive sessions (three hours in the morning and two hours in the afternoon) in three tracks: Novels, Picture Books and Illustrators.
 You must pick your sessions at registration.
 All pitches are held on Sunday.

 The lunches and cookie break on Saturday are great networking opportunities.
 Also, Saturday will end with book signings and an open bar.
 For more, you can hang out with the conference faculty and attendees at a pre-paid dinner on Saturday at 7pm.
 The cost is $30.
 Please choose that option when you register.

 What should I do if I have special dietary needs?